cloudify-cosmo/docs.getcloudify.org/content/manager_webui/default-widgets-ref.md

 ### Blueprints

-Displays all the local blueprints on the Cloudify Manager in the context of the current tenant as a table or catalog, according to the logged-in user's permissions.
+Displays all the local blueprints on the Cloudify Manager in the context of the current tenant as a table or tile view, according to the logged-in user's permissions.
 In the catalog view, each blueprint entry includes the icon PNG file with which it was uploaded or the Cloudify default icon if no PNG file was attached.

 #### Configuration
 In the widget configuration dialog, you can toggle on the **Click to drill down** option so that, when the blueprint is clicked, the drill down page is displayed for that blueprint.